mclarkson/obdi/doc/crud.md

 ------------

 Command line output from scripts.
 Output lines are stored over multiple rows.
-Output lines can be update and deleted, but they cannot be updated (changed).
+Output lines can be added and deleted, but they cannot be updated (changed).

 ```
 # Add a new outputline (HTTP POST)